blackcat0615/psga/README.md

 > Important: Use `transformers>=4.57.0`.

-if you want to generate the similiar task desc of your own dataset, you can use the tool.
+if you want to generate the similiar task desc of your own dataset(for language noise), you can use the tool.
 ```bash
 cd tools